GHMT/ms-code-challenge/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+**NOTE:** read console instructions after running the build command to know how to serve your built app in a local server.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**